This article provides an overview of the coding options available for different assessments and how to preload them.

 Preloading Coding Instructions

-To minimize the risk of human error when participants select their coding, you have the option to preload any of the coding mentioned above.
-This allows you to proactively include the coding information in the participant list, ensuring accurate and efficient data collection.
+To reduce the likelihood of human error during the coding selection process, you can take advantage of the preloading feature for any of the coding categories mentioned earlier.
+This proactive approach allows you to integrate the coding information directly into the participant list, promoting both accuracy and efficiency in data collection.

-In upload preloaded coding, you must add a column to the participant list for each coding level you wish to preloaded.
-The numeric codes that correspond to the coding entered should be included in the participant list in the same row as the participant's name under the appropriate column headings.
-For example, a typical participant list requires three columns to launch (fname, lname, email).
-The additional columns represent the coding pieces that you are planning to upload with your participant list.
+To upload preloaded coding, you need to include a separate column in the participant list for each coding level you intend to preload.
+Ensure that the numeric codes corresponding to the defined coding are placed in the same row as each participant's name, under the correct column headings.
+For instance, a standard participant list typically includes three columns for the participant's first name (fname), last name (lname), and email.
+The additional columns should represent the coding categories you plan to upload alongside your participant list.
+You can find the defined numeric values when you define your coding or after you define it in the Survey Outline.

-To preload, use the following as column headers in your Excel file:
+To preload, use the following terms as column headers in your Excel file:

 - Population code = population